 Mildred Hickman and her husband rented a home on behalf of Robert and Loretta McDowell to Paul Revere (i.e. Paul Revere and the Raiders!) and his first wife during the 1960’s.
 Mildred has all sorts entertaining stories and photos on our Historical Interviews page.

 Orchard Street Celebration 2012

 In the spring of 2012, the Morris Hill Neighborhood Association sponsored an event called the Orchard Street Celebration.
-The City of Boise and several Orchard Street businesses helped to fund the all day celebration – complete with live musical entertainment, an Up On The Bench art exhibit, and activities for the whole family.
+The City of Boise and several Orchard Street businesses helped to fund the all day celebration – complete with live musical entertainment, an art exhibit, and activities for the whole family.

 Morris Hill Welcomes New Neighbors

-In 2008, the Morris Hill Neighborhood Association created a Hospitality Committee to welcome new neighbors to our community.
-The Fun Facts worksheet, found below, is included as part of our Welcome package and it helps acquaint our new neighbors to the rich history of the Morris Hill neighborhood.
+In 2008, the Morris Hill Neighborhood Association created a special gift packet to welcome new neighbors to our community.
+Our Fun Facts Worksheet, found below, is included as part of our welcome gift packet and it helps acquaint our new neighbors to the rich history of the Morris Hill neighborhood.